Dick Fight Island: Reception

 The series has attracted positive reviews.
 Briana Lawrence writing for The Mary Sue, praised the premise, humor and plot.
-She wrote: "What really works for me with Dick Fight Island is that we, the readers, know this is an over-the-top idea, but the characters take great pride in what they do.
-To them, this is a legitimate fight for the crown and they've been training for this moment for years.
-And yes.
-The training is extremely sexual. ...
-I can't believe a manga with a title like Dick Fight Island amplified its premise with PLOT.
-It could've easily just thrown these men into an arena and had them clash their swords — which DOES happen, TRUST me — but the battles are made more interesting because as you read you realize, wow, this bonkers manga is actually giving a fantasy realm methodology behind "let's touch dicks."
-I have characters I want to keep up with and, oh my lord, do I have FAVORITES?!
-Who I am CONCERNED about?!
-And ROOTING FOR?!"
+She wrote: "What really works for me with Dick Fight Island is that we, the readers, know this is an over-the-top idea, but the characters take great pride in what they do."
+She appreciated the manga for having more detailed world building than expected for the genre.

-Writing for Anime News Network, Rebecca Silverman gave the first volume a rating of 3 out of 5 stars, saying: "It's actually kind of fun.
-It's not my usual thing, but it has a good sense of humor about its ludicrous factor (in fact, I'd argue that it's deliberately silly; just look at that dick armor – some of it has axe blades on it), and it feels like the creator has made an attempt to actually create a fantasy culture rather than letting the concept do all the work."
-In the same article, Lynzee Loveridge reviewed it, writing: "I laughed a handful of times and the art is all very attractive.
-So hey, this manga is exactly what it says on the tin and I appreciate its unabashed confidence."
-However, she did not give it a star rating arguing: "The very premise of a '1-5' system cannot account for things like cultural cock battles.
-Exactly what metric do we attribute to gladiator-style games of chicken where the first one to ejaculate loses?"
+Writing for Anime News Network, Rebecca Silverman gave the first volume a rating of 3 out of 5 stars, saying that "it has a good sense of humor about its ludicrous factor ... and it feels like the creator has made an attempt to actually create a fantasy culture rather than letting the concept do all the work."
+In the same article, Lynzee Loveridge rated it "Oh.
+My.
+God." instead of a star rating due to the premise.
+Loveridge wrote: "I laughed a handful of times and the art is all very attractive."

 The first volume of Dick Fight Island released in English topped the Amazon best-seller charts in the "Romance Manga" and "Yaoi & LGBTQ+ Manga" categories, and was second in the "Action & Adventure Manga" category.
 Ike responded to the news by thanking fans on Twitter in English, and posting a GIF of one of the characters from the series.

 The second volume released in English trended on Twitter when a display card at a branch of bookshop Barnes & Noble declared it was approved by the SpongeBob SquarePants character Squidward Tentacles.
 The volume topped the Amazon best-seller "Yaoi & LGBTQ+ Manga" chart.